Alex-Rafter/shortlist-plus/readme.md

 Install Petite Vue with npm or use the cdn via script tag https://github.com/vuejs/petite-vue

-Install the lib files following this directory structure
+Install the lib files
+- js and scss in your projects's /src/ directory,
+- shortlist-data.aspx in a directory with this path /inc/modules/shortlist

 You are good to move on to adding shortlist plus to your repeaters and details pages.